What is the Definition of Custody in Nevada?

 Common questions might begin with: What does it mean to have joint legal custody in Nevada?
-Generally, the court will assume that the interests of a minor child are best served if both parents share legal custody.
+Generally, the court will assume that the interests of a minor child are best served if both parents share legal custody which are stated in NRS 125C.0015.
 So long as parents demonstrate a meaningful relationship with the child or children in question, joint legal custody should be awarded.
 If you are in a situation where your former partner may be attempting to damage your relationship with your child, commonly called Parental Alienation, you should reach out to the Huggins Law Office to pursue a legal remedy for your situation.

 What does it mean to have joint physical custody in Nevada?
 The court may award joint legal custody without joint physical custody.
 Courts prefer joint physical custody as it usually serves the child’s best interests to spend time with both parents.
 The court can conduct an investigation into the family’s situation to determine whether or not joint physical custody is appropriate.
 Every situation for every family is different, and you can discuss the specifics of your case when we meet.

 What does it mean to have sole legal custody in Nevada?
 A parent who has sole legal custody of a child is the only one who can make important decisions for the minor child in question.
 You may have valid concerns about your former partner and thus want to keep major decisions in your child’s life in your hands, choices like healthcare options, education, and religious affiliation, to name only three.
 If you have these concerns or others, sole legal custody might be the right choice for you.